thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 03 February 2023
+### Daily Rundown on Saturday, 04 February 2023

-- The average temperature today is 11.66˚C;
+- The average temperature today is 9.54˚C;
-- With highs of 12.66˚C and lows of 5.81˚C.
+- With highs of 9.54˚C and lows of 4.82˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->